‘RHOA’ Season 9 Reunion Show: ‘Holy S**t! Some Stuff Came Out,’ Says Andy Cohen

 A post shared by Real Housewives Of Atlanta ???? (@realhousewivesatlanta) on

-Kandi’s assistant and good friend, Carmon Cambrice, wrote on social media than an “atomic bomb” was dropped.
+Kandi’s assistant and good friend, Carmon Cambrice, wrote on social media that an “atomic bomb” was dropped.
 She also hinted that viewers will see Kandi vindicated, perhaps in regards to her claims about Porsha and/or Phaedra, by stating that viewers can expect “what was right in front of [their] faces the entire time” to come out.

 Carmon Said Expect The Unexpected ????☕???? #RHOA #RHOAReunion